tannerwride/CS_Parallel_Test/README.md

 We can see that there was only one "node" at use during this job, so parallelism is not being utilized.
 If parallelism was being used, it would look something like this:

 <img src="images/parallelism.png">

+## Example

+Let's look at a customer example that may be a canidate for test splitting.
+Navigate to [this](https://app.circleci.com/pipelines/github/artsy/metaphysics/11196/workflows/5245a58d-423f-4c26-8203-323699640c82) customer config file.